How Wichita Southeast is documenting a year like no other in its yearbook

-“Yearbook, we’re supposed to document what goes on during the year and no matter what that is,” said Nathan Christner, Southeast High’s Journalism advisor.
+“Yearbook, we’re supposed to document what goes on during the year and no matter what that is,” said Nathan Christner, Southeast High School’s journalism advisor.

 Remembering online classes with pages of profile pictures from students.